-Adventures start from a 4 day Explore Petra & Wadi Rum Independent Adventure, to a 22 day Best of Egypt, Jordan and Israel trip.
+Adventures start from a 4 day Explore Petra & Wadi Rum Independent Adventure, a G Adventures highlights of Jordan trip for 8 days starting and ending in Amman, to a 22 day G Adventures Egypt and Jordan trip including Israel.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people using their trips are solo travellers.
 They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear a bit more costly than G Adventures.

 Trips start from 3 days Petra Uncovered to a 24 day Middle East Discovery through Jordan from Egypt to Turkey.
 With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.

 Get Your Guide – Get Your Guide helps you to find top-rated activities and tours in worldwide destinations including Jordan.
 Choose from a full-day tour of Petra, an excursion to Wadi Rum, or a day tour to the Dead Sea from Amman.
 There are several to choose from and it’s really simple to use.
 Just check the reviews, price and availability then book online. * Check all tours and prices here